drshahizan/research-design/materials/slr_biblio.md

 | **Typical Fields of Use**   | Medicine, social sciences, education                                | Scientometrics, research evaluation                                  |
 | **Common Tools**            | PRISMA guidelines, thematic analysis                               | VOSviewer, Bibliometrix, CitNetExplorer                              |

-This table highlights the key differences between the two approaches in a structured format.